KV tank family: Successor

 A new heavy tank design entered production late in 1943 based on the work done on the KV-13.
 Because Voroshilov had fallen out of political favour, the new heavy tank series was named the Iosif Stalin tank, after the Soviet leader Stalin.
 The KV-13 program's IS-85 prototype was accepted for production as the IS-1 (or IS-85, Object 237) heavy tank.
 After testing with both the 100 mm D-10 and 122 mm guns, the D-25T 122 mm gun was selected as the main armament of the new tank, primarily because of its ready availability and the effect of its large high-explosive shell when attacking German fortifications.
 The 122 mm D-25T used a separate shell and powder charge, resulting in a lower rate of fire and reduced ammunition capacity.
 While the 122 mm armour-piercing shell had a lower muzzle velocity than similar late German 7.5 cm and 8.8 cm guns, proving-ground tests established that the 122 mm could penetrate the frontal armour of the German Panther tank at 2500 metres and the HE shell would easily blow off the drive sprocket and tread of the heaviest German tank or self-propelled gun.
 The IS-122 replaced the IS-85, and began mass production as the IS-2.
 The 85 mm gun saw service in the lighter SU-85 and T-34-85.

-Models
+Variants

 The Soviets did not recognize different production models of KV-1 during the war; designations like model 1939 (M1939, Russian: Obr.
 1939) were introduced later in military publications.
 These designations, however, are not strict and describe leading changes, while other changes might be adapted earlier or later in specific production batches.
-Designations like KV-1A were applied by the Germans during the war.
+Designations like KW-1A were applied by the Germans during the war.
 All tanks in the series were heavily based on the KV-1.